ThePython10110/ExchangeClone/README.md

 * For technical reasons (making them work with MCL hoppers), Exchange Orbs and Upgrades can be used as fuel.
 This isn't really a problem, but it will be removed once I decide the new hopper API is old enough that most people are using it.
 * Dark/Red Matter Shears will sometimes (randomly) be treated as normal shears when used by dispensers.
 This will not be fixed.
 * In Mineclonia, when inserting items into Dark/Red Matter Furnaces with hoppers, they will not start at the correct speed, instead being limited to a maximum of 1 item/second.
 This will not be fixed unless Mineclonia changes how things work.
 * In Mineclonia, hoppers can put invalid items into Energy Collectors.
+This will not be fixed.
 * Tools do not show the wear bar (to show the charge level) when first created or crafted.
 It only appears after changing the range.
 This will not be fixed.
 * Unfortunately, caused by the performance improvements to various tool abilities, using the shear ability on sea grass (MCL) will also remove the sand below the sea grass.
 I can't think of a good way to fix it.
 * Dark and Red Matter Armor can make the player invincible.
 This is an [engine problem](https://github.com/minetest/minetest/issues/14344) that I can't fix.
+* ExchangeClone axes cannot strip bamboo blocks or remove wax from copper blocks in MCL.
+This will probably be fixed in v7.1, but I want to release this as soon as possible.

 **If you have a suggestion or notice a bug that isn't on this list, visit the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).**